ctb/twill-legacy/docs/overview.rst

 Contributing
 ------------

-Bug reports, fixes, extensions and pull requests can be submitted on the GitHub project page.
+Issues including bug reports, fixes or extensions and pull requests can be submitted on the `GitHub project page`_.

-When reporting bugs, please be sure to use the '-f -l debug' options with ``twill`` so that we can see the full traceback.
+When reporting bugs, please be sure to use the ``-f -l debug`` options with ``twill`` so that we can see the full traceback.

 Authors and License